 By Joy Siatubi

-This is contained in a statement availed to ZNBC News on Monday by Special Assistant to the President for Press and Public Relations, Isaac Chipampe.
+This is contained in a statement issued to ZNBC News by Special Assistant to the President for Press and Public Relations, Isaac Chipampe.